-- The ability to treat the root causes of CMDx.
-We believe we can reframe the dynamic of intervention around T2D care away from the expectation of inevitable decline to halt its progression and, for many patients, reverse the disease altogether.
-We believe our therapeutics may also have utility in the prevention of disease. - The potential to generate substantial health economic benefits.
-The data generated in our pivotal study indicate the potential to significantly reduce cost of care associated with the progression of T2D, which we understand to be an important criterion in the coverage decision by payers.
-We believe this benefit will equally apply to other cardiometabolic diseases we are targeting. - Regulatory and platform leverage.
-We estimate that 20 or more CMDx share essentially the same behavioral root causes our platform is designed to address.
-The regulatory pathway for PDTs is faster than for traditional therapeutics and requires substantially less investment.
-Every patient we treat with our product candidates generates data that we can use to improve our platform, including our CBT treatment algorithms.
-The exponential rate at which our patient data is expected to increase, especially if we are able to obtain FDA marketing authorization and commercialize BT-001, will increasingly enhance our ability to continuously improve our platform and future products, making it increasingly challenging, we believe, for potential competitors to offer products comparable in quality to ours. - First-mover advantage.
-We estimate we have a two-to-three-year lead over potential competitors in bringing to market an FDA-regulated PDT for the treatment of T2D.
+• The ability to treat the root causes of CMDx.
+We believe we can reframe the dynamic of intervention around type 2 diabetes care away from the expectation of inevitable decline, to halt its progression and for many patients reverse the disease altogether.

+- Regulatory and platform leverage.
+We estimate that 20 or more CMDx share essentially the same root causes our platform is designed to address.
+The regulatory pathway for PDTs is much faster than for traditional therapeutics.
+Every patient we treat with any of our product candidates generates data that we can use to improve our platform algorithms.
+The exponential rate at which our patient data will increase, especially if we are able to obtain FDA marketing authorization and commercialize BT-001, and our ability to continuously improve future products based on this data will make it increasingly challenging, we believe, for followers to offer products comparable in quality to ours. - First-mover advantage.
+We estimate we have a two-to-three-year lead over potential competitors in bringing to market an FDA-regulated PDT for the treatment of type 2 diabetes.